Cost

 Conclusion: Paying for Precision

-By understanding cost metrics like price per voxel and price per unit of scanner time, you can make informed decisions and ensure you’re investing in the best possible care for your health.
+By understanding cost metrics like price per unit of scanner time, you can make informed decisions and ensure you’re investing in the best possible care for your health.